plaid/plaid-python/README.md

 ### Versioning

-You can specify the Plaid API version you wish to use when initializing `plaid-python`.
+You can specify the Plaid API version you wish to use when initializing `plaid`.

 ```python
 from plaid import Client